IstoraMandiri/meteor-backup-restore/readme.md

 This package supports Meteor >=0.9, and is experimental.

-#### ⚠️ Don't use this package *out of the box* for anything other than prototyping.
+#### ⚠️ For now, don't use this package for anything other than prototyping.

+Currently, backup files are deleted 1 hour after they are generated and can be accessed by anyone with the download link until then.
+A more secure mechanism will be implemented shortly.

-This package contains methods that directly manipulate your database, which can be used by *any* clients out of the box.
+This package also contains methods that directly manipulate your database, which can be used by *any* clients out of the box.

-If you use this for anything other than prototyping, please secure your methods with a package such as [hitchcott:method-hooks](https://github.com/hitchcott/meteor-method-hooks).
+Please secure your methods with a package such as [hitchcott:method-hooks](https://github.com/hitchcott/meteor-method-hooks).
 Check out the [security](#security) section for more information.

 **Please be sure to understand what this package does before using it in production.**